 This short breathing meditation can be done any where and at any time of the day and is suitable for all ages from 1 to 99 (for children you can take them into the garden and get them to do the breathing and actions of smelling a flower)

-Closing our eyes, then taking 4 deep breaths in through the nose and out through the mouth.
-Then return to our normal breathing.
+Closing your eyes, then taking 4 deep breaths in through the nose and out through the mouth.
+Then return to your normal breathing.

-As we scan our body slowly we will let go of any tension as we breathe out.
-Pausing before we continue to the next part of our body.
-Relaxing our muscles as we go
+As you scan your body slowly, you will let go of any tension as you breathe out.
+Pausing before you continue to the next part of your body.
+Relaxing your muscles as you go

 - Starting off at the scalp

 - relaxing the forehead, the cheeks and jaw

 - arms all the way down to our fingers

 - your hips and thighs

 - and your legs all the way to your toes.